spacemonkeygo/dbx/README.md

 create <model> (
 	// raw will cause the generation of a "raw" create that exposes every field raw

+	// suffix will cause the generated create method to have the desired value suffix <parts>
 )
 ```